ofirgalcon/wifi/Readme.md

 Client Preferences
 ---

-It is possible to disable the collection of known networks on clients using the preference domain `org.munkireport.wifi` with boolean key `known_networks_disabled` set to `true`.
-Alternatively, you can run `sudo defaults write /Library/Preferences/org.munkireport.wifi.plist known_networks_disabled -bool true` on the client.
+It is possible to enable the collection of known networks on clients using the preference domain `MunkiReport` with boolean key `wifi_known_networks_enabled` set to `true`.
+Alternatively, you can run `sudo defaults write /Library/Preferences/MunkiReport.plist wifi_known_networks_enabled -bool true` on the client.

 Remarks
 ---